cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/03-windows-builds/README.md

 Observations:

-- The first time it runs, it will take a while to start the pod because it needs to download the images.
+- The first time it runs the build, the pod will take a while to be in `RUNNING STATE` because it needs to download the images (it is shown as `waiting`).
 Subsequent runs will be faster.
+(E.g. K8s events show no errors).
 - Apart from the agent node itself, no other nodes are running in the Windows Node Group.
 (Initially, I thought that `kube-proxy` and `vpc-cni` were required to run in Windows Nodes as Daemonset but they are not).

 ```sh